himikk/homebrew-sdrtools/README.md

-# SDR tools for HackRF, RTL-SDR, and more
+# SDR tools for Mac

 After the excellent prior work found at [robotastic/homebrew-hackrf][rtrepo] and [metacollin/homebrew-gnuradio][mcrepo], I decided to create a full suite of gnuradio-based tools targeting the 3.7 release of [GNU Radio][gnuradio].